 Vision Zero in Norfolk

 Each year in Norfolk, there is a steady number of fatal and non-fatal pedestrian and bicycle crashes along all types of roads.
 In 2020, 25 people were killed in traffic-related incidents on our streets.
 On average, six pedestrians or bicyclists are killed in Norfolk every year.
 These crash statistics highlight the need for a safer approach to transportation as well as better street design to boost the safety for pedestrians and bicyclists.

 Multimodal Transportation Master Plan

 Vision Zero Strategies

-In coordination with the City of Norfolk Bicycling, Pedestrian and Trails Commission, we developed a list of strategies to guide local actions and decisions.
+In coordination with the City of Norfolk Bicycling, Pedestrian, and Active Transportation Commission, we developed a list of strategies to guide local actions and decisions.
 Three overarching themes have been identified – Improve data collection & evaluation, Create safe streets for all users, and Foster a culture of safety.
 Each theme lists several strategies that the City will undertake to improve road safety and to help raise awareness of Vision Zero in Norfolk. *Note: Some of the strategies listed will depend on funding availability.

 Goal, Themes & Strategies

 Zero is the Goal

 We're dedicated to taking a safe systems and data-driven approach to improve road safety and to reduce the frequency and severity of traffic crashes.
 We've started taking steps towards our Vision Zero goal by identifying areas in need of safety improvements such as reducing speeds and installing better pedestrian accommodations.
 We're also utilizing data and educational tools as further support for other street safety improvements.
 Visit the Data: How are we doing? and Educational Resources pages for more information.